-An illuminating example of distributional constraints is the "regional cap" policy in Japanese medical residency matching.
-Under this policy, each region of the country is subject to a regional cap, that is, an upper-bound constraint on the total number of residents assigned in the region.
-This measure was introduced to regulate the geographical distribution of doctors, which was considered to be concentrated too heavily in urban areas at the expense of rural areas.
-Policies that are mathematically isomorphic to the regional cap policy can be found in a wide range of contexts, such as graduate school admission in China, college admission in several European countries, residency match in the U.K., and teacher assignment in Scotland.1
+Many real matching markets are subject to distributional constraints.
+For example, under the "regional cap" policy in Japanese medical residency matching, each region of the country is subject to a regional cap.
+That is, each region is assigned an upper-bound constraint on the total number of residents placed in the region.
+This policy was introduced to regulate the geographical distribution of doctors, which was considered to be concentrated too heavily in urban areas at the expense of rural areas.
+Measures that are mathematically isomorphic to the regional cap policy can be found in a wide range of contexts, such as graduate school admission in China, college admission in several European countries, residency match in the U.K., and teacher assignment in Scotland.1